SanderSade/txt2html/README.md

 ### Version info
 * 2.0
   * Complete rewrite in .NET
   * Major functional changes compared to v1 are:
     * HTML5 (was XHTML)
     * Supports drag'n'drop
     * Multi-file support
     * Right-click Explorer option no longer available (adding menu items for .txt seems to be blocked in Windows 10.
 I could easily add shortcut for .text, but not .txt)
     * Slightly improved paragraph joining
     * Option to add the title
+* 2.0.1
+  * txt2html.core is now NetStandard 2.0 library
+  * Added NuGet package creation
+  * Change namespace to Sander.txt2html
+  * Update NuGet package (Newtonsoft.Json used by tests)
+  * Embed default entities file to core dll to be used as fallback when the file isn't found
+  * Added .editorConfig
+  * Updated documentation